Motosumo scores $6M to spin up a challenge to Peloton – TechCrunch

 Motosumo applies its mobile-based quantification tech — which measures cadence, speed, distance and calorie burn — in a cycling training app that also offers interactive 3D games, team challenges and international leaderboards to up the motivational energy.

-“Our movement technology is a unique enabler for Motosumo –- we empower any bike owner with the ability to get on the leaderboard, join competitions, and get feedback from our instructors,” says Jensen.
-“We process signals from accelerometers and gyroscopes inside smartphones or tablets to calculate your regular cycling performance metrics such as cadence (repetitions-per-minute), calories, and distance.
-We are not relying on any proprietary hardware, bike sensors, or heart rate monitors.
+“Our movement technology is a unique enabler for Motosumo — we empower any bike owner with the ability to get on the leaderboard, join competitions and get feedback from our instructors,” says Jensen.
+“We process signals from accelerometers and gyroscopes inside smartphones or tablets to calculate your regular cycling performance metrics such as cadence (repetitions-per-minute), calories and distance.
+We are not relying on any proprietary hardware, bike sensors or heart rate monitors.

-“All of these sensors can be connected for additional data, if desired by the user but it is not required.
-Even users with 20 year-old spin bikes with no sensors whatsoever can participate, climb the leaderboard, and race with our community.
+“All of these sensors can be connected for additional data, if desired by the user, but it is not required.
+Even users with 20-year-old spin bikes with no sensors whatsoever can participate, climb the leaderboard and race with our community.
 Motosumo algorithms are proprietary and trained by a machine learning loop.
 This has taken years to reach the accuracy, which is similar to built-in bike sensors, and this will remain a massive barrier to entry for competitors.”

 Motosumo combines proprietary tracking tech with a platform that streams a schedule of live spinning classes hosted by a global network of fitness instructors.
 Pricing starts at (an equally Peloton-undercutting) $13 per month for unlimited access to its content.

-Aside from (relative) affordability for its fit tech, it points to interactivity as a differentiator vs other offerings, touting zero delay in the livestream of classes which it says allows its instructors to give genuinely real-time feedback.
+Aside from (relative) affordability for its fit tech, it points to interactivity as a differentiator versus other offerings, touting zero delay in the livestream of classes which it says allows its instructors to give genuinely real-time feedback.
 Currently it has five coaches active on its platform.
-Another five will be onboarded over the next six weeks, per Jensen
+Another five will be onboarded over the next six weeks, per Jensen.

 “The Motosumo live fitness experience makes a big difference,” he argues.
 “With the live experience, our coaches personalize the workout, the sense of community is stronger, and the experience is more interactive.

-Note: This report was updated to correct the number of users of Momentum, the B2B version of Motosumo’s tech; it’s 25,000 not 2,500 as we were originally told.